 Select a keyword that has an average monthly search volume of about 1,500 and above searches.

-Copy the keyword and use it to generate several long-tail keywords which will be easier for your website to rank for.
+Copy the keyword and use it to generate several long-tail keywords, making your website’s ranking easier.
 Just make sure your content is in-depth and highly informative.

 Five Steps to a Compelling and Original Content Your Customers Will Love

 You need to creatively find the best conclusion to a particular challenge or problem.
 That is what happens when you brainstorm: switching different light bulbs on so that you can pick out the one that shines the brightest.